decuant/WMOQuery/README.md

 #  **WMOQuery**

-Query the W.M.O. site for datasets, and other little scripts.

 ## Project description - rel.
 0.0.1 (20-May-2020)

 **WMOQuery** is a set of tiny scripts for monitoring weather world wide and retrieve statistics on it.
 Only forecast temperatures can be analyzed because climate values are shipped as aggregates over a year course and they are not updated by stations anymore.